 You want NZ to have its own constitution?
 Let’s write one!
 Gather the people.
 Hold a convention.
 It’s damned hard work, writing a compromise text that will build a society and bind it together.
 I’ve seen this up close.
 As a reporter in Bolivia, another former colony with complicated settler/indigenous politics, I spent the better part of two years watching a constitutional assembly bang out a new charter.
 Hard yards, y’all.
 There were hunger strikes.
 There was tear gas.
 A riot shut the airport down.

 But Seymour’s a libertarian.
 There’s not a state-building bone in his body.
 The Treaty Bill is Fast Track statecraft, a trick-shot bid to rewrite the We of a peaceful, functioning society in a few short sentences.
-He thinks it’s pretty clever—and it is, when you realize, as Rupert O’Brien points out in The Spinoff, that someone is going to make a lot of money once Māori can make no more claims on New Zealand’s land, water, or any other resource you can sell.
+He thinks it’s pretty clever—and it is, when you realize, as Rupert O’Brien points out in The Spinoff, that someone is going to make a lot of money once Māori can stake no more claims on New Zealand’s land, water, or any other resource you can sell.

 The thing is, most Kiwis I know have no problem with the translation.
 Most Kiwis can imagine a nation of Māori and Pākehā and tauiwi like myself working from two slightly mismatched sheets of yellowed paper, because they live in that nation right now.
 It’s a pretty nice place!
 It’s far from perfect.
 But no translation ever is.